JnerdQ/backend-AI-company/README.md

 ## Introduction

 Welcome to the Backend AI Company project!
-This project is the server-side part of our AI company system.
+This project is the server-side part of an AI company system.
 It is built using FastAPI, a modern web framework for building APIs with Python.

 ## Prerequisites